jacoobcodes/CustomEnchants/README.md

 **This plugin was made using PHPStorm and can only be used for PM3.**

-## This plugin needs the PiggyCustomEnchants in this respiratory in order to function properly!
+## This plugin needs the PiggyCustomEnchants in THIS respiratory in order to function properly!

 ## Plugin Commands: